International co-creation

 Looking ahead, the next meeting, organized by Cooperativa Margherita, will be held in Sandrigo (VI) from October 22 to 24, 2024.
 It will focus on the Bootcamp methodology, continuing the development and implementation of green skills across Europe.

-Alpha Skills: The second International Meeting in Vicenza
+Alpha Skills: the second International Meeting in Vicenza, Italy

 The second international meeting (WP3) took place from October 22 to 24, 2024, in Vicenza, Italy, organized by the partner Margherita Società Cooperativa Sociale.
 All partners participated along with